Bipolar Disorder - Medical Condition

 There is no single, proven cause of bipolar disorder, but research suggests that it is the result of abnormalities in the way some nerve cells in the brain function or communicate.
 Researchers also believe that there is a definite genetic link (family history) in which there is a higher risk for people who have a parent or full sibling (i.e., a first-degree relative) with bipolar disorder.

 Whatever the precise nature of the cause of bipolar disorder, it clearly makes people with the disorder more vulnerable to emotional and physical stresses.
-As a result, upsetting life experiences, alcohol, illicit drug use, lack of sleep, or other stresses can trigger episodes of illness, even though these stresses do not actually cause the disorder.
+As a result, upsetting life experiences, alcohol, illicit drug use, lack of sleep, certain antidepressants, or other stresses can trigger episodes of illness, even though these stresses do not actually cause the disorder.

 Bipolar disorder is not the fault of the person suffering from it and is not the result of a "weak" or unstable personality.
 Rather, bipolar disorder is a treatable medical condition.

 Bipolar disorder is a condition in which the person’s mood changes in cycles – from extremely high or irritable to extremely low and hopeless – over weeks to months.
 The nature of these mood changes varies from one person to the next.
 A person may go through periods of elevated mood, depressed mood, and times when mood is normal.
 The period of time that the extreme high and low moods are experienced are called episodes of mania and depression.
+It is less common for a person to alternate between mania and depression; in most, one or the other is predominant.

 Mania: During a manic episode, a person will experience a high, irritable, angry, or aggressive mood for at least one week that is not caused by drug abuse, medication, or other medical conditions.
 The person’s mood disturbance will be severe enough to cause concerns from family or friends, and may warrant a hospital stay to prevent harm to self or other.
 In addition, they will experience 3 or more of the following:

 A manic episode may also include psychotic symptoms such as delusions (firmly believing things that are not true) or hallucinations (hearing, feeling, or seeing things that are not there).
+A person going through a manic episode is unlikely to be able to keep up with important daily obligations, such as their job or schoolwork.

 Hypomania is a milder form of mania that has the same symptoms but less severe, and has less negative impact on a person’s daily activities.
 Symptoms must last for at least 4 consecutive days.
 During a hypomanic episode, the person may have an elevated mood and be more productive, but the mood is uncharacteristic of the person’s baseline personality.
 Because these episodes often feel good, the quest for hypomania may even cause some people with bipolar disorder to stop taking their medications.
 However, a hypomanic episode does not usually last for long and gradually shifts into either mania or depression.
 Therefore, it is important for hypomania to be treated.